Friday, April 8, 2016

 X-Men Days of Future Past (2014) (Movie Review)

 In 2014, the X-Men series was souring higher than ever before, dominating the box office, getting critical praise and standing out among other popular superhero films.
 It was the first time in years that the X-Men were truly on top of things, and the movie to come out that year was “X-Men Days of Future Past”.
 Now I’ve been giving some really positive reviews for many of the previous films like “X-Men First Class” and “The Wolverine”, but now we reach the film that I strongly consider to be the absolute best in the entire series.
 Actually, I’d go so far to say that “X-Men Days of Future Past” is one of my all-time favorite superhero movies ... like top 3 easy.
-This is the one that just hits all the right notes, it has a strong plot, it’s faced paced, it’s got emotional character arcs, stealer action spectacles, underlining themes and subtext, it’s simply as perfect as superhero movies get.
+This is the one that just hits all the right notes, it has a strong plot, it’s fast-paced, it’s got emotional character arcs, stealer action spectacles, underlining themes and subtext, it’s simply as perfect as superhero movies get.
 Now obviously this isn’t one of the greatest things ever made, and it really isn’t any more than a summer blockbuster, but still it’s a phenomenal blockbuster that’s much smarter than your usual popcorn flick.
 This is also the first X-Men movie to be directed by Bryan Singer sense “X2: X-Men United”, which is a real treat.
 John Ottman also returns to compose the music score, and when the title screen comes up in the opening, I got chills hearing his iconic track again.

 This film is based around two of the X-Men’s greatest comics, one of them being “Days of Future Past” and the other being “The Tomorrow People”.
 I’ve loved both ever sense I started reading comics, and this movie is a respectful adaption of both.
 “Days of Future Past” in particular is one of the most famous comics ever, and one that every hard core X-Men fan knows, so it was a real treat to finally see this famous story come to life on the big screen.
 In the future, mutants are being hunted down by advanced killing machines called Sentinels, which can adapt to any mutant power, making them virtually impossible to defeat.